tiasirrine/scottsdaleEvents/README.md

 Modern website for an event company that is built on React.
 Website features a home page, gallery page, about page, and a services page.

 ## Deployment
-Visit the application @
+Visit the application @ {}

 ![](client/src/images/Photos/event2.jpg)

 ## Usages

-A website being utilized by ScottsdaleEventsDecor.com to better asssit in client relationships and building buisness by streamining data and important scheduling information.
+A website being utilized by ScottsdaleEventsDecor.com to better asssit in client relationships and building buisness by streamlining data and important scheduling information.

 ## Meta